 Superpower: Keeping plants alive

 Hannah leads Scarlatti’s workforce research area, and her work also spans impact modelling and market research.

 Hannah’s field of expertise is predominately in statistical modelling and analysis.

-While completing her Master’s degree, Hannah worked at Colmar Brunton supporting the client executives with the day-to-day management of survey project and scripting of data collection and analysis programs.
+While completing her Master’s degree, Hannah worked at Colmar Brunton supporting the client executives with the day-to-day management of survey projects and scripting of data collection and analysis programs.

 Hannah holds a Master of Science, majoring in Statistics from the University of Auckland.

 Janet’s work predominantly spans monitoring and evaluation, as well as extension programme design.

 Janet has worked in the public and private sectors, predominantly in leadership and analytical roles.
 She spent several years at MAF/MPI working on biosecurity policy, and more recently at the Environmental Protection Authority where she led work to measure, reduce and manage the organisation’s carbon emissions.
 She has a strong customer focus and the empathy, integrity, and experience to build effective relationships with a wide range of people.